yasiryagi/helpdesk/roles/validators/README.md

 1. Still in the `My Keys` sidebar of the [Pioneer App](https://testnet.joystream.org/pioneer), choose your `stash` key.
 2. Click the `Free Tokens` link below your address, [or click here](https://testnet.joystream.org/faucet).
 Solve the captcha, and you should receive tokens.
 3. Send some tokens to your `controller`.
-It needs to perform at least two transaction, but better to send ~10.
+It needs to perform at least two transactions, but better to send ~10.
 4. Now, click `Validators` in the sidebar, and then the `Validator Staking` tab.
 5. Locate the address/key named `stash`, and click `Bond Funds`.
 6. In the popup window, choose your `controller` as the `controller account`.
 7. Enter the amount you want to stake in the `value bonded` field.
 (It could be wise to leave a couple of Joy left).
 8. In the `payment destination` dropdown, there are three options.
 Select the default `Stash account (increase the amount at stake)`, or go to [advanced](#bonding-preferences).
-9.The button `bond` should be highlighted now.
+9. The button `bond` should be highlighted now.
 Click it.
 10. Type in your password in the `unlock with password` field and click `sign and submit`.
 11. Your `controller` account should now show a `Set Session Key` button.
 Click it.
 12. In the popup, select your `session` as your `session key` in the dropdown.
 Confirm, sign and submit.
 13. You need to check your node, which you started earlier.
 In the output `target=#"block_height"` should equal `best: #"synced_height"`.
 Do not proceed before those two values are identical, as your node will be dropped out from the validators if your node is not fully synced.
-If you did start your node with `--name <nodename>` parameter, then also can check if your node is fully synced from [Telemetry](https://telemetry.polkadot.io/#list/Joystream%20Testnet%20v2).
+If you did start your node with `--name <nodename>` parameter, then you also can check if your node is fully synced from [Telemetry](https://telemetry.polkadot.io/#list/Joystream%20Testnet%20v2).
 14. Your `controller` account should now show a `Validate` button.
 Click it.
 15. You can leave the `unstake threshold` and `payment preferences` as defaults, or go to [advanced](#validating-preferences).
 Confirm, sign and submit.